-You were hired on as a Project Manager at your company within one department to help them get their backlog of projects out the door.
+You were hired on as a project manager at your company within one department to help them get their backlog of projects out the door.
 You’ve been there going on a year now and everyone in that department has really appreciated the work you’ve done.
 They have seen the benefits a professional project manager brings to the table.
-Project schedules, risk management, and collaboration are all words and activities at the top of each person’s mind.
+Project schedules, active project tracking, risk management, and collaboration are all words and activities at the top of each person’s mind.

 Unbeknownst to you, other departments have been hiring project managers as well.
 They have been implementing their own methodologies, templates, risk management software, and processes and have experienced similar results to what is going on in your department.
 While this is working out well, there is not one place nor one person to go to who can see the big picture of the projects that are currently underway.